smirniceoff/buysellcryptobinance/README.md

 5. Get returns automatically directly to your crypto wallet $$$$

-6. To run type in the command line:  python3 binance_prophet.py
+6. To run type in the command line:<br />  python3 binance_prophet.py